Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/components/progress.md

 ---

 {{< callout info >}}
-**New markup in v5.3.0 —** We've deprecated the previous HTML structure for progress bars and replaced it with a more accessible one.
+**New markup —** We've deprecated the previous HTML structure for progress bars and replaced it with a more accessible one.
 The previous structure will continue to work until v6.
 {{< /callout >}}

 ## How it works